AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 The system distinguishes between actual completion and alternate completion so that:

 * If the learner later takes the target training directly and completes it, this direct completion can override the need for the alternate completion.
-* If the relationship between source and target is removed or changed, ALM can remove or adjust the alternate completions without touching genuine completions, provided retroactive incompletions are enabled for the account.
+* If the relationship between source and target is removed or changed, ALM can remove the alternate completions without touching genuine completions, provided retroactive incompletions are enabled for the account.

 Alternate completions are designed not to interfere with actual learner activity on the target training.
 They act as an overlay that can be revised if the relationships change.

 ## Emails and notifications

-As soon as a learner finishes a course, the learner will get an in-app notification and an email showing the status of the course and how it was finished—whether it was completed via an alternate course or an equivalent course.
+As soon as a learner finishes a course, the learner will get an in-app notification and an email showing the status of the course and how it was finished—whether it was completed via an alternate course.

 >[!NOTE]
 >